 One more significant aspect about the Project Viability Calculator is the fact that the electric companies may revise the Project Viability Calculator inside of specific guidelines.
 As an example, the electric company can add criteria and modify the criteria rating.
 They can’t, on the other hand, eliminate pre-existing criteria or insert brand new categories.
 An electric utility company is unable to modify scoring guidelines and any changes to the official Project Viability Calculator should be clearly explained and documented.

 When you score well on the Project Viability Calculator you then are more likely to obtain a power purchase agreement.
-Typically the Project Viability Calculator is an additional very important step any solar energy farm project developer needs to execute precisely.
+Typically the Project Viability Calculator is an additional very important step any solar farm development consulting project developer needs to execute precisely.
 Ensure that it suits the design of your project.
 And finally, make certain that the Project Viability Calculator is targeted with regard to the power purchase agreement program that you are applying for.